davidfsmith/deepracer-custom-car/README.md

  - RPi: Minimal install, required packages only
  - Disable wifi power-save to avoid disconnects
  - Disable suspend
+ - CPU governors in performance mode to ensure that CPU is running at max frequency during inference.

 In the `utils/` folder there are utilities to create a USB flash stick for the original DeepRacer.
 See [documentation](docs/utilities.md).

 ## Installation

+### Installation scripts

 There are separate installation scripts for the original DeepRacer on Ubuntu 20.04/ROS2 Foxy, and the Raspberry Pi4 based car on Ubuntu 22.04/ROS2 Humble.
 Basic installation depends on pre-packages apt/deb packages, and does not require any packages to be compiled on the car itself.